 In the first module, Andrew Smithers and Stephen Wright (authors of Valuing Wall Street) look at 200 years of data on equity and bond valuations to find which equity valuation criteria work in practice.
 They find two that – contrary to the teachings of efficient market hypothesis (EMH) – are predictive of future equity market returns.
 Having established the best guide to fair value for equities, the rest of the course focuses on the forces that cause equities to trade away from fair value.

 The two most usually mentioned in this regard are liquidity and psychology.
-Gordon Pepper (author of Money Credit and Asset Prices and The Liquidity Theory of Asset Prices) and Michael Oliver (co-author of The Liquidity Theory of Asset Prices) teach the unit on liquidity.
-Gordon and Michael explore the mechanisms through which money affects financial markets and focus on how, in understanding liquidity trades, one’s understanding of financial markets is enhanced.
+John Greenwood teaches the unit on liquidity.
+John explores the mechanisms through which money affects financial markets and focus on how, in understanding liquidity trades, one’s understanding of financial markets is enhanced.

 And so to psychology: our unit on behavioural finance is taught by Herman Brodie, who runs a consultancy company helping financial services companies implement behavioural techniques.
 Herman’s long experience as a currency trader and provider of advice to financial institutions has given him unique insights into the practical uses of behavioural finance.